MarisolJC/Astrometry_meets_PTAs/README.md

 # Measuring SGWB with Astrometry and PTAs

-This repository contains the codes to
+This repository contains the codes to calculate and visualise the the Overlap functions reported on 2412.14010.

-Python version 3.11.9, numpy 1.26.4 and jax version 0.4.31
+The codes here where runed with Python version 3.11.9, numpy 1.26.4, and jax 0.4.31

-If you find this code useful, please cite the paper: